ndycode/oc-chatgpt-multi-auth/README.md

 - **`reasoningSummary: "auto"`** - Automatically adapts summary verbosity
 - **`textVerbosity: "medium"`** - Balanced output length

-Codex Max defaults to `reasoningEffort: "high"` when selected, while other families default to `medium`.
+Codex Max, GPT 5.2, and GPT 5.2 Codex default to `reasoningEffort: "high"` when selected, while other families default to `medium`.

-These defaults match the official Codex CLI behavior and can be customized (see Configuration below).
+These defaults are tuned for Codex CLI-style usage and can be customized (see Configuration below).

 ## Configuration

 ### ⚠️ REQUIRED: Use Pre-Configured File

 **YOU MUST use [`config/full-opencode.json`](./config/full-opencode.json)** - this is the only officially supported configuration:
-- 18 pre-configured model variants (GPT 5.2, GPT 5.1, Codex, Codex Max, Codex Mini)
+- 22 pre-configured model variants (GPT 5.2, GPT 5.2 Codex, GPT 5.1, Codex, Codex Max, Codex Mini)
 - Image input support enabled for all models
 - Optimal configuration for each reasoning level
 - All variants visible in the opencode model selector